gvwilson/thirdbit/src/fiction/in-heck/index.md

 To Maddy's surprise the bot headed for the Mire instead of Heck.
 Were they going back to Patient's lair?
-Dockety and the other bots had tried to salvage what they could, but its tentacled guardian had made visits too dangerous.
+Dockety and the other bots had tried to salvage what they could, but the tentacled creature that lurked in the swamp had made visits too dangerous.

-A few moments more and the bot began to descend.
+As if on cue,
-Maddy gulped as something long and supple splashed in the river below them.
+something long and supple splashed in the river below.

+A few moments later the bot began to descend.
 Down, down, down—there.
 A two-story cylinder of stained concrete stood a stone's throw from the riverbank.
 Trees grew thickly around it,
-their branches intertwined to hide the tower from ground-level passers-by.
+their branches intertwined to hide the tower from passers-by on the ground.
-A fairy tale about an antelope princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a tower surrounded by thorns flashed through Maddy's mind as the copter bot slowed, hovered,
+A fairy tale about a princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a tower surrounded by thorns flashed through Maddy's mind as the copter bot slowed, hovered,